eizoflexscan/docker-rstudio-server/README.md

 ### Dockerfile

-#### Step 1 : Load Pre-Existing Image
+#### Step 1 : Load pre-existing image
 Tells Docker which image your image is based on with the "FROM" keyword.
-In our case, we'll use the bigboards base image bigboards/base-__arch__ as the foundation to build our app.
+In our case, we'll use the Bigboards base image bigboards/base-__arch__ as the foundation to build our app.

 ```sh
 FROM bigboards/base-__arch__